xfire/growl/README.markdown

-new transformers can be registered in the `Config` class by adding a filename extension <-> transformation function mapping to the `transformers` attribute. here an example for markdown2:
+new transformers can be registered in the `Config` class by adding a filename extension <-> transformation function mapping to the `transformers` attribute. here's an example for markdown2:

     import markdown2
     import functools